boon-code/libtimefreeze/README.md

 *Obsolete*: Use `libfaketime` instead (please read below)

-This is a small shared library that can be preloaded to allow to set / freeze the real time clock while f.e. executing test cases that ddepend on the wall clock.
+This is a small shared library that can be preloaded to allow to set / freeze the real time clock while f.e. executing test cases that depend on the wall clock.
 A good example of this use-case is testing certificate handling and time dependend signatures.
 During the test case, the environment variable